-For Electrical Engineering 9 credits, for Lasers and Optical Engrineering 3 credits, chosen from any combination of courses on the Science/Math/Engineering Electives for Electrical Engineering or Science/Math/Engineering Electives for Lasers and Optical Engineering lists, provided the course is not already required for the degree.
-Courses not included on the list may be used with prior written approval of the Electrical & Computer Engineering Department Head.
+For Electrical Engineering 9 credits, for Lasers and Optical Engineering 3 credits, chosen from any combination of courses on the Science/Math/Engineering Electives for Electrical Engineering or Science/Math/Engineering Electives for Lasers and Optical Engineering lists, provided the course is not already required for the degree.

 |Category I - Basic Competencies|